• Skip to primary navigation

 How a simple idea could increase property tax collection in Bangalore

-February 10, 2017 Leave a Comment
+February 10, 2017 by BG Mahesh Leave a Comment

 Very interesting data has been captured in Chapter 14 of the Economic Survey FY2016-17 (page xiv).
 Frankly, it is very heartening to see the government has captured such details.
 Not sure why they haven’t acted upon it to increase the property tax collections.
 Extracts from this section are mentioned below,